Canon D30 vs Fujifilm X100T

 Body comparison: Canon D30 vs Fujifilm X100T

 The physical size and weight of the Canon D30 and the Fujifilm X100T are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the Canon D30 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is considerably smaller (41 percent) than the Canon D30.
 In this context, it is worth noting that neither the Canon D30 nor the X100T are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100T has a lens built in, whereas the Canon D30 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the Canon D30 and their specifications in the Canon EF Lens Catalog.